lounsbrough/console-photo-album/README.md

 ## This repo is my solution to the photo album code challenge from Lean Techniques

 - I went through some iterations of trying to figure out how to set up the program parameters simply for the user.
+  - I did not follow the pattern shown in the example, as I assumed that was just a suggestion, and there are no real world user requirements.
   - I ultimately landed on passing an `action`, a `resource`, and optional `flags`.
   - This command format feels a lot like `kubectl` and other cli tools I've used, so it made sense to me.
 - There are more endpoints and methods available in the demo api I was asked to work with.